hacklabr/hipchat/readme.txt

 1. This is what the message looks like.

 == Changelog ==

+= 1.2 =
+* Properly tag new release.
+This system and svn are weird. :p

 = 1.1 =
 * Use HTTPS when hitting API.